jbystronski/quantum_box_react/README.md

  <h4>Overview</h4>
       <p>React components for data virtualization</p>
       <p>
         What's virtualization ?
 Exposing data bit by a bit, making a smooth browsing experience without latency.
 New content comes in in runtime, the other is destroyed.
 Browser only renders the visible chunk.
-Works with any any load of data with exceptional performance.
+Works with any load of data with exceptional performance.
 Tree virtualization, for filesystems and such, is also suported.</p>